 The market & product plan from Vinmonopolet, which are presented twice a year, give information about the wine requested in the monopoly’s next call for tenders.
 The plans explain the types and origins of wine that will be emphasized and they add the product winners that are promoted to the basic and single lot lists.
 Description of the tender details, establishment of a deadline for delivery of test products, declaration of admission, communication of delivery timing and wine attributes information, final delivery dates for products, and confirmations of the availability of the product in storehouses are requested.
 We in Flaaten will always send out the tenders to all our producers.
 We aim to be one of the best importers in Norway, we have a deep understanding of the monopoly business with proven success in winning tenders, our strong growth is due to a highly competent team of employees and a close understanding of our consumers and customers.
+The new tender plan for 2023 was released 3rd of June 2022, and you can find it here:

-HERE YOU HAVE GENERAL INFORMATION ABOUT TENDERS AND MARKETING PLAN AT THE VINMONOPOLET IN NORWAY
+HERE YOU HAVE GENERAL INFORMATION ABOUT TENDERS AND THE MARKETING PLAN AT VINMONOPOLET IN NORWAY

 Vinmonopolet is a monopoly situation in charge of the retail distribution of wine, spirits and beer above 4,7 abv in Norway.
 The products Vinmonopolet distribute are purchased from licensed suppliers.
 In Flaaten we hold a required license and agreements to act as a supplier to the monopoly (and for the horeca industry)